Selecting and Arranging Objects

 In the normal preview mode, both rectangles have a perfect look as it is expected from vector graphics.

 The Pixel Preview mode reveals the appearance of the rectangles once they have been rasterized.
 Vertical lines of a misaligned left rectangle become blurred.
-This happened because 1 pixel vector line was mapped not on one but on two columns of pixels.
+This happened because a 1 pixel vector line was mapped not on one but on two columns of pixels.

 To activate the Pixel Preview mode, select View > Pixel Preview in the main menu.